sunnyvalechha/Devops-Prep/README.md

+* Aws Landing Zone ?
+* Which Aws instance (flavour) and how many is used to support Cloudera cluster ?
+* How many pods we can create in __ type of instance and __ size if we have these much of nodes ?
+* How much pods EKS supports per worker node ?
+* Cloudwatch, SNS, SES
-1. difference in aws auto scaling vs ec2 auto scaling
+* difference in aws auto scaling vs ec2 auto scaling
-2. difference in launch template vs launch configuration
+* difference in launch template vs launch configuration
-3. who is publisher and who is consumer (sqs)
+* who is publisher and who is consumer (sqs)
-4. cloudfront - uses and need
+* cloudfront - uses and need
-   Cloud Front is a caching service or a content delivery network where response of the request are cached at a location to reduce the latency.
+* Cloud Front is a caching service or a content delivery network where response of the request are cached at a location to reduce the latency.

-* Regional Egde cache in Cloud Front.
-A regional edge cache in Amazon CloudFront is a location that's deployed globally, close to viewers.
+* Regional Egde cache in Cloud Front - A regional edge cache in Amazon CloudFront is a location that's deployed globally, close to viewers.
 They're located between the origin server and the global edge locations (PoPs).

-* Geo Targeting in Cloud Front?
-  Geo-targeting in Amazon CloudFront is a feature that allows businesses to show personalized content to their audience based on their geographic location.
+* Geo Targeting in Cloud Front? - Geo-targeting in Amazon CloudFront is a feature that allows businesses to show personalized content to their audience based on their geographic location.

-6. when to choose s3 and when to cloudfront
+* when to choose s3 and when to cloudfront
-7. Iam roles vs policy
+* Iam roles vs policy
-8. aws lambda - use case
+* aws lambda - use case
-9. lambda edge
+* lambda edge
-10. vertical scaling in lambda
+* vertical scaling in lambda

 # Ansible
 1. Pull and push mechanism